AFA(LEGAL) - INSTITUTIONAL EFFECTIVENESS: PERFORMANCE AND INSTITUTION REPORTS

 The Legislative Budget Board (LBB) shall be responsible for recommending standards for reports under this section, in consultation with junior college districts, the Coordinating Board, the governor's Office of Budget and Policy (OBP), and the state auditor.

 Education Code 130.0035

-Not later than June 1 of each even-numbered year and on request of the LBB or the governor's OBP, a state agency, including a junior college district, shall report on the information described below to the LBB and the governor's OBP.
+Not later than June 1 of each even-numbered year and on request of the LBB or the governor's OBP, a state agency, including a college district, shall report on the information described below to the LBB and the governor's OBP.